 Lab planners need to consider all of this when contemplating any sustainability renovations.
 Different labs serve different functions and it’s possible that some may find it easier to implement sustainable changes than others.
 Often though, there is no quick-fix solution and labs must adapt to keep up with the changing times.
 Safety is, of course, another major factor.
 No changes can be implemented without the health and safety implications being considered

-How do I ace a sustainability upgrade?
+How do you ace a sustainability upgrade for your lab?

 It’s not easy but it’s worth it, check out a few of our tips for implementing your lab sustainability upgrade.